-inequality are positively correlated.
+These results complement a literature that studies the effects of international trade on inequality in developing countries (Antràs et al., 2006; Hummels et al., 2014).
+In contrast to the Stolper-Samuelson theorem, globalization has increased inequality even in developing countries (Davis and Mishra, 2007).
+We find instead that domestic trade costs and inequality are positively correlated.
 The key difference in our context is that workers are mobile, and thus agglomeration economies change endogenously with market integration.
-The negative effect of trade on wage inequality in the international context is reversed when labor is mobile across locations within a nation.
+The negative effect of trade on the skill wage premium in the international context is reversed when labor is mobile across locations within a nation.